Sandra Dombrowski: Honors and awards

 In December 2022, Dombrowski was announced as the eighth official and first female referee to be inducted into the IIHF Hall of Fame.
 She is the first official to be so recognized in thirteen years – László Schell, the prior official to be inducted, was honored in 2009.
-The induction ceremony is scheduled to take place at the medal presentation ceremony of the 2023 IIHF World Championship on 28 May 2023 in Tampere, Finland.
+The induction ceremony was during the medal presentation ceremony of the 2023 IIHF World Championship on 28 May 2023 in Tampere, Finland.

 Personal life

-Dombrowski's married surname is Frey.
+Dombrowski's father is German, and her mother is Dutch.
+Her married surname is Frey.
 In addition to her involvement in ice hockey, she is a civil engineer.
 As of 2012, she worked in Wattenwil and lived in Blumenstein.
 She previously worked at the firm Mätzener & Wyss Bauingenieure AG in Interlaken.